Densaugeo/den-antares.com/cobalt/posts/2024-11-08-How-Many-Zebras-Are-In-Your-Data-Center.md

 "What?
 The zebra.
 You know, a zebra."

 "Of course!
-A zebra," you answer, understanding this must be a technical term everyone is expected know already.
+A zebra," you answer, understanding this must be a technical term everyone is expected to know already.

 The manager leads you past the accounting desks, the customer service desks, a prestigious cubicle for a director, the IT desks, and finally into the datacenter.
 There's rows of tall black cabinets full of equipment, but the manager continues past them, leading you to a room near the back.

 He opens the door and you follow, finding yourself facing a zebra, black and white stripes and all.
-Straw covers the floor, feed and water troughs are visible along one wall, and another features a double-door open to a yard.
+Straw covers the floor, feed and water troughs are visible along one wall, and another features a double door open to a yard.

 "Meet Zarzoni, our zebra," the manager introduces you, before launching into an explanation of feeding schedules.

 ---

+**The next day**

-As the weeks go by, you settle in.
-Zarzoni seems to be a friendly zebra (he lets you pet him at least), the paychecks arrive on time, and none of your friends can say their company has a zebra.
-However, you eventually begin to have questions...
+You start settling in.
+Zarzoni seems to be a friendly zebra (he lets you pet him at least), you get a desk not far from the zebra pen, and none of your friends can say their company has a zebra.
+However, you begin to have questions...

 ---